 He's been on hundreds of recordings, including the Grammy winning "Don't Try This At Home” recorded with Michael Brecker.

 In addition, Nussbaum reaches out to the next generation.
 He is an in-demand educator doing Clinics and Master Classes, teaching at such institutions as Berklee, NYU, State University of New York, the New School, and at numerous Conservatories around the world.

 His abilities have brought opportunities for him to work with the finest makers of all things drum-related.
 Working with Sonor drums, he helped design a line in the ‘HiLite’ series.
 In conjunction with Zildjian Cymbals, Nussbaum helped developed the “Renaissance” & "Pre-Aged” K. Zildjian Cymbals.
 He also co-produced with Hudson Music, "The Art of Playing Brushes."

-Adam Nussbaum was born November 29, 1955 in New York City.
-He was raised in Norwalk, Connecticut where he started to play drums at the age of 12 after studying the piano for 5 years.
-He also studied the bass and saxophone as a teenager.
-As a youth, Adam was active in local bands and in the youth symphony.
-Moving back to New York City in 1975 he attended the Davis Center for Performing Arts at the City College of New York.
+He was born in New York City and grew up in Norwalk, Connecticut and started to play drums at age 12 after studying piano for five years; he also playing bass and saxophone as a teenager.
+He moved to New York City in 1975 to attend The Davis Center for Performing Arts at City College.